Geneva Spur

-The Geneva Spur, named Eperon des Genevois and has also been called the Saddle Rib is a geological feature on Mount Everest—it is a large rock buttress near the summits of Everest and Lhotse.
-The Geneva spur is above Camp III and the Yellow Band, but before Camp IV and South Col. It is a spur near the south col. A related formation is the saddle between the peaks of Mount Everest and Lhotse.

-The altitude of the spur is between 25,000 and 26,000 ft.
+The Geneva Spur, named after its French counterpart Eperon des Genevois and also being called Saddle Rib, is a geological feature on Mount Everest — a large rock buttress near the summits of Everest and Lhotse.
+It is above Camp III and the Yellow Band, but before Camp IV and South Col. The altitude of the spur is between 25,000 and 26,000 ft.

 The Geneva Spur name comes from the 1952 Swiss Mount Everest Expedition.
-The spur provides a route to the South Col, and is usually traversed by climbers heading for Lhotse or Everest summits.
+The spur provides a route to the South Col and is usually traversed by climbers heading for the Lhotse or Everest summits.

-From the top of Geneva Spur, South Col can be seen, and when looking at it Mount Everest is on the left and Lhotse to the right.
+From the top of the Geneva Spur, South Col can be seen, and when looking at it Mount Everest is on the left and Lhotse to the right.
 Lhotse climbers typically head southeast from Geneva Spur, and on to a couloir to ascend that summit.

 History

 On the 1956 Swiss Everest–Lhotse Expedition, the spur was the location of the last high camp before Fritz Luchsinger and Ernst Reiss achieved the first known ascent of Lhotse summit, on 18 May 1956.

 Far bigger than it looks from a distance, Geneva Spur was a welcome mixture of snow and rock scrambling.